dustinpfister/blog_posts/_posts/linux-bash-script-parameters.md

 ## 1 - Basic Linux Bash Script with a Single Parameter

 To start off with how about just a simple bash script that takes just one argument.
-A sort of Bash Script Paramater Hello world for what it is worth.
+A sort of Bash Script Parameter Hello world for what it is worth.
 With that said there are a few Variables to work with inside a bash script that are references to each argument that is passed when the script is called.
 They all start off with the dollar sign symbol for starters followed by a number from zero upwards.
-Zero will be a refernce to the command or script that is called, and then one forwards will be all the argumnets for the call of the script.
+Zero will be a reference to the command or script that is called, and then one forwards will be all the arguments for the call of the script.

-So then Say I just want to make a sumple hello world example of paramaters in bash scripts.
+So then Say I just want to make a simple hello world example of parameters in bash scripts.
 I would start off with the bash shebang as always for a script.
-Followed by just using the echo command to echo out hello followed by whatever is passed as the first arguemnt by way of using $1.
+Followed by just using the echo command to echo out hello followed by whatever is passed as the first argument by way of using $1.

 So Something like this: